Financing for small business energy efficiency projects

 - nonprofit organizations

-Like all the programs highlighted on GoGreen Financing, the Small Business program is designed to encourage growth in private market lending and features a credit enhancement to help financing entities mitigate risk.
+Like all the programs highlighted on GoGreen Financing, the SBF program is designed to encourage growth in private market lending and features a credit enhancement to help financing entities mitigate risk.
 The flexibility of this program gives the customer the option to combine financing with utility rebates and incentives and gives finance companies the option to collect repayments through the customers’ energy bills.

 Financial products supported